mame82/misc/luca_traceIds.md

 }
 ```

-For each polling request (avery 3 seconds) a set of device-generated 'trace IDs' is sent to the endpoint.
-This 'trace ID set' could safely be regarded as a user pseudonym.
-This is because each contained 'trace ID' was derived from the non-public 'tracing secret' of the user.
+For each polling request (avery 3 seconds) a set of device-generated `trace IDs` is sent to the endpoint.
+This `trace ID set` could safely be regarded as a user pseudonym.
+This is because each contained `trace ID` was derived from the non-public `tracing secret` of the user.
 The chance that another user generates a 'trace ID' which equal to an ID in this set is close to zero.
 This is because the ID is generated as `trace_id = HMAC-SHA256(user_id || timestamp, tracing_secret) # truncated to 16 bytes` **with a very low probability of collisions**.
-Even for the unlikely case, that a redundant 'trace ID' would be generated by another user, the combination of multiple 'trace IDs' in a set would allow to distinguish them clearly.
+Even for the unlikely case, that a redundant 'trace ID' would be generated by another user, the combination of multiple `trace IDs` in a set would allow to distinguish them clearly.

-**To sum up: If the same 'trace IDs' are used across multiple requests, they could be used to uniquely identify a user device, even if the IP address changes.**
+**To sum up: If the same `trace IDs` are used across multiple requests, they could be used to uniquely identify a user device, even if the IP address changes.**

 _Note: I am using the terms `user` and `device` interchangeably, because the user's `tracing secret` from which the IDs are generated, is unique per device.
 While calculated `trace IDs` are related to the luca-user, they do not reveal any contact data.
 Yet, it should be clear that `trace IDs` meet all requirements to serve as unique device identifier._